-For babies and families with history of allergies, its always better to delay the introduction to these foods and follow the pediatrician’s advice.
-Also while introducing solids, its best to start with foods, those are best suited for the babies.
-While introducing new food, follow the ”3 day” rule, i.e giving a particular food item continuously for 3 days and keeping a close look for any changes in the baby.
-Start with small amount and then gradually increase the quantity.
+For babies and families with a history of allergies, it’s always better to delay the introduction of these foods and follow the pediatrician’s advice.
+Also, while introducing solids, it’s best to start with foods, those are best suited for the babies.
+While introducing the new food, follow the ”3-day” rule, i.e giving a particular food item continuously for 3 days and keeping a close look for any changes in the baby.
+Start with the small amount and then gradually increase the quantity.
 Do not introduce two or three new food items together.
 If a baby develops a reaction, it will be difficult to determine which food item caused it.

-Its always better to use caution, be vigilant on what the baby is eating and stay well informed about food allergies.
+It’s always better to use caution, be vigilant about what the baby is eating and stay well informed about food allergies.
 So if something comes up, we are well prepared to handle it.

 Jeannette L.Bessinger, CHHC with Tracee Yablon-Brenner, RD, CHHC ‘Great Expectations- Best Food for Your Baby & Toddler’ (New York, Sterling 2010), pages referred: 95,96,97.